Aeroluna/LunaCoopMod/README.md

 For some reason, warp in animations had a fixed duration of 16 seconds, so it was broken for any unit that didn't take exactly 16 seconds to warp in.
 On a unrelated note, I'd like to complain about all the warp-in animations made in LotV.
 Why do half of them warp in from the top and the other half from the bottom????
 They're suppose to always be from the bottom to match with the hexagon moving through the middle, but whichever artist worked on these models just *forgot* to flip the warp-in texture UV!

-- Removed Wait Until Stopped flag from Viking Assault Mode and Fighter Mode.
+- Removed Wait Until Stopped flag from Viking Assault Mode and Fighter Mode abilities.

-Makes Raynor and HH Viking feel smoother to land.
+Makes Raynor/HH/Mengsk Viking feel smoother to land.

-- Added cosmetic flame jets to Vultures when moving.

-*Bring it on!*

-- Fixed a bug where all Zerg building construction sounds would use Stetmann's Mecha variants.

-Fun fact: this bug has existed as long as Stetmann has.

-- Fixed a bug where Viper Abduct would not unburrow most units.

-You are pulling them into the air after all.

 - Fixed various commander-specific upgrades appearing on the command card.

-This includes upgrades like Virulent Microbes erroneously showing up on mind-controlled Vipers or Extended Thermal Lance missing from Fenix's Colossi.
+- Fixed an issue where all Zerg building construction sounds would use Stetmann's Mecha variants.
+- Fixed an issue where Viper Abduct would not unburrow most units.
 - Added a range indicator when using the Oracle's Stasis Ward ability.
+- Added cosmetic flame jets to Vultures when moving.

 yeah.

-- Fixed a bug where Carriers would not show how many Interceptors they have under their healthbar (Affects Karax and Fenix).
+- Fixed an issue where Carriers would not show how many Interceptors they have under their healthbar (Affects Karax and Fenix).

 Fun fact: This bug has existed since Fenix was released.
 This bug was caused by the ability for Carriers to morph into Clolarion, though I genuinely don't understand why it happens or why it affects Karax's Carriers.